 The park has gotten much better and the crowd a lot friendlier – there used to be these rollerbladers that would roll in in gangs and just scare 14 year old Shawn.
 With weekend craft and food markets, the roller derby rink actually being used for roller skating and not under age drinking (we were bad kids), and skate lessons on offer, Thrashers had to adopt and adapt in order to survive.
 The demolition of Boogaloos in Bright Water, and the closing down of other parks across the country, Thrashers had no choice but to expand beyond the handful of cash kids would pay to skate at the park.
 Besides, the dudes who used to skate their have grown up, got married, and now bring their families to the park.
 Full circle, as it were.

 As one of the few privately owned parks left in the country, Thrashers Skate Park has a historical value that goes beyond the kids that scrape their knees every once in a while.
-In fact, one of the first people to grind the entire snake rail was international pro skater Eric Koston during his South African tour circa early 2000s (I want to say 2001 but think it might be 2002).
-There are more memories made here than at the mall down the road and that is something that needs to be preserved as development and construction tears and builds all around the park.
+In fact, one of the first people to grind the entire snake rail was international pro skater Eric Koston during his South African tour circa early 2000s (I want to say 2001 but think it might be 2002… but according to then Blunt photographer Sven Martin, it was 1999).
+There are more memories made here than at the mall down the road and that is something that needs to be preserved as development and construction tears and builds all around the park (Menlyn Maine, we’re watching you).

 In closing, the park is exactly the same even though there have been some changes made.
-Call me old school but I dig it that way.
 In fact, I am going to make a mission back there next weekend to skate the park again.

 By Shawn Greyling